 Yes!
-The training module offers you some options to hide certain or all pieces, which let you practice blindfold chess (s.
+The training module offers you some options to hide certain or all pieces, which allows you to practice blindfold chess (s.
 6.5.4 Blindfold p.
-95).
+89).

 Is it possible to make moves with just one click?

 You can configure the training module to enable moving a piece just by clicking on the target square.
 You have to activate this input mode in the Settings (s.
 4.3.3 Settings and Backup-System p.
 45).